 - 1. Grievant formally requests oral and written explanation from immediate supervisor.
 The supervisor has 15 days in which to respond. - 2.
-Within 30 days of receiving response from supervisor, the faculty member may file a grievance with the next administrative official (Dean or Vice Provost).
-In Tenure and Promotion grievances the official is expected to supply written summary of evaluations and reason for action.
+Within 30 days of receiving response from supervisor, the faculty member may file a grievance with the next administrative official (Dean or Vice Provost and Executive Dean for Regional Campuses and Continuing Education).
+In tenure and promotion grievances, the official is expected to supply written summary of evaluations and reason for action.
 The official has 15 days to respond. - 3.
-Within 15 days of receiving response from the Dean, or Vice Provost, the grievant may request a review by the Provost.
+Within 15 days of receiving response from the Dean, or Vice Provost and Executive Dean for Regional Campuses and Continuing Education, the grievant may request a review by the Provost.
 A response is due in 15 days. - 4.
 Within 10 days of receiving response from the Provost, the grievant may submit the case to the Grievance Committee.
 The request for a hearing by the Grievance Committee should be sent to the Regional Campuses Grievance Committee. - 5.
 The Grievance Committee will make its recommendation to the Vice Provost and Executive Dean for Regional Campuses and Continuing Education within a 30-day period.
 A response from the Vice Provost to the grievant relative to the Grievance Committee's recommendation is due within 15 days.

-6. Within 15 days of receiving response from the Vice Provost the grievant may request a final review by the President.
+6. Within 15 days of receiving response from the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, the grievant may request a final review by the President.
 The President has 20 days to respond.

-Procedure for Grievance Related to Denial of Promotion or Tenure
+Procedure for Grievance Related to Denial of Tenure or Promotion